KoenZomers/OneDriveAPI/README.md

 1.6.0.0 - August 9, 2016

 - Added support for the new OneDrive Consumer API registration process.
 Follow the steps below to register your own application.
+  ** BEWARE: If upgrading from a previous version, ensure you add the OneDriveConsumerApiRedirectUri field to your App.Config.
+Leave its value an empty string in this case.

 1.5.3.0 - July 10, 2016